aafulei/cppp5e/07-classes/README.md

 **Answer:**

+Encapsulation hides implementation by specifying access control, so that while users have the access to the interface, they do not need to worry about the implemention.

 ### Exercise 7.19

-> Indicate which members of your Person class you would declare as public and which you would declare as private.
+> Indicate which members of your `Person` class you would declare as `public` and which you would declare as `private`.
 Explain your choice.

 **Answer:**

+Constructors and getter functions are declared as `public` because they are the interface.
+Data members are declared as `private` as they are implementation.

 ### Exercise 7.20

 > When are friends useful?
 Discuss the pros and cons of using friends.

 **Answer:**

+- Pros

+  1. granting access to special classes/functions so that they can visit the areas that are not open to the general public

+  2. useful functions can refer to class members without prefixing them with the class name

+- Cons

+  1. having to make sure the friends you invite do not mess up your house

+  2. reduce encapsulation and thus maintainability

 ### Exercise 7.21